 We have another day of wind on the lake.
 The resorts will be burning the fuel once again to get the roads open for the weekend.
 Some resorts punched into some new deeper areas last week to have the wind close up the roads.
 There are no roads that I am aware of going to the main mud yet off the east side; please comment if you know something I don’t.
 Ice reports are “good to go” from the resorts.

-Lots of areas on the lake that have not been fished yet this winter.
-We had scattered reports of walleyes both big and small, also seeing more eelpout this year, been awhile.
+Lots of areas on the lake have not been fished yet this winter.
+We had scattered reports of walleyes, both big and small, also seeing more eelpout this year, been while.
 Perch and some big northern pike have been reported in the bay areas of the lake.

 Westside of Mille Lacs Lake | Resort Ice Fishing Reports

 The wind and snowfall this season is starting to get old.
 You can not plow a road wide enough to sustain all of the weight of the drifts.
 I have moved access roads and the main road four times this season for one reason or another.
-They start out at 100 ft wide, and within two wind storms and snowfall, they are gone.
+They start at 100 ft wide, and within two wind storms and snowfall, they are gone.
 There is a bright spot in all of this though, we are still on the lake, and the bite has loosened up a little bit with some stable weather, and there were some nice walleyes caught out in 27 and 29 ft of water on small sucker minnows and large golden shiners.
 The walleyes were in the 24 to 27-inch range but still fun to catch, and they were pretty fat.

-The Perch is down there too you have to sort thru the smaller ones to get a meal.
+The Perch is down there too.
+You have to sort thru the smaller ones to get a meal.
 The northern pike is starting to cruise the deeper water also, just put down a large sucker minnow and wait; there were two over 39 inches taken last weekend.
-So that is a good thing after such a slow bite to start off.
-I think that the fish are starting to make a dent in the large young of the year perch that hatched so late in the spring.
+So that is a good thing after such a slow bite to start.
+I think that the fish are beginning to make a dent in the large young of the year perch that hatched so late in the spring.
 It is nice to see that there is an abundance of them down there.